-Celebrating the handmade and the art of contemporary passementerie
+Behind The Curtain | Celebrating the art of contemporary passementerie

 Imogen Heath brings her signature sense of colour and pattern to handcrafted embroidered fabrics and trims.
 Collaborating with British embroidery studio Jenny King Embroidery, Heath champions the craftsmanship and art of passementerie and shows us a glimpse into how the two designers are using traditional techniques and processes to bring contemporary embroidery design to interiors.